 Visit myNWACC Connection once accepted to familiarize yourself with your student account.
 Please check your official NWACC email regularly.

-Submit the following documents to the Office of Student Records by the deadline date.
+Submit the following documents to the Enrollment Support Center by the deadline date.

 - ACT or Accuplacer placement exam scores for course placement (scores should be no more than 5 years old), or take the Accuplacer exam at the NWACC Testing Center ($10 fee).
 You may skip this step if you have already taken a college-level Math or English course.*

 - Official copies of Previous College Transcripts, if you have not done so in the past.
 Bring an unofficial copy to your Advising Appointment.